janohirmas/EcoLabels_experiment/bugs_and_improvements.md

     - check that participant variables worked!

     ## Infographics
-    - Change the order of first slide depending on what is presented first and after. (i.e. if order is leaves and stars, the first slide says stars and leaves.
-This can be confusing.)
-    - Add check-up questions in infographic (don't record them).
-        1. If you get a product with 3 leaves (symbol), what is the maximum amount of trees that can be planted?
-        2. If you get a product with 2 stars, what is the minimum amount of points you can get?
     - Add a page, now we are going to proceed with the experiment. (and next button)

     ## Questionnaire

     - (AH) Add end-page with payment
     - SAVE ANSWERS ONETREEPLANTED!!!

-    - Add a page after questionnaire thanking for participation.

 # FOR LATER